Structural

 The Composite pattern provides a way to treat a group of objects as a single object.
 It simplifies client code by allowing it to interact with individual components and compositions of components in a uniform manner.
 This pattern is useful when you have a hierarchical structure of objects and you want to perform operations on the entire structure or parts of it.

-• Component: The interface or abstract class defining the object to which additional responsibilities can be attached.
+- Component: The interface defining the object to which additional responsibilities can be attached.

-• Decorator: An abstract class that implements the Component interface and holds a reference to a Component object.
+- Decorator: The abstract class that implements the Component interface and wraps a Component object.

-• Concrete Decorators: Classes that extend the Decorator and add specific behaviors to the component.
+- Concrete Decorators: The classes that extend the Decorator and add specific behaviors.

 classDiagram